-- Ensuring that contractual terms on termination and any payments made are fair to the individual and the Company and that failure is not rewarded and the duty to mitigate loss is fully recognised; - Ensuring that its decisions are consistent with an assessment of Company's financial condition and future prospects.
-In particular, practices by which remuneration is paid for potential future revenues whose timing and likelihood remain uncertain should be evaluated carefully and the Committee should work closely with the Company's function in evaluating the incentives created by its remuneration system; - Overseeing any major changes in employee benefit structures throughout the Company; and - Agreeing the policy for authorising claims for expenses from the directors.
+- Ensuring that contractual terms on termination and any payments made are fair to the individual and the Company and that failure is not rewarded, while the duty to mitigate loss is properly recognised. - Ensuring that its decisions are consistent with the assessment of the Company's financial condition and future prospects.
+In particular, practices by which remuneration is paid for potential future revenues whose timing and likelihood remain uncertain should be evaluated carefully and the Committee should work closely with the Company's functions in evaluating the incentives created by its remuneration system.

+- Overseeing any major changes in employee benefit structures throughout the Company, and - Agreeing the policy for authorising claims for expenses from the directors.

-The members of the Committee shall be appointed by the Board of Directors and they shall consist of Non-Executive directors the majority of which shall be independent.
+The members of the Committee shall be appointed by the Board of Directors and shall consist of Non-Executive directors the majority of which shall be independent.
 The Board shall also appoint the chairman of the Committee.

-As at 31 December 2015, the Remuneration Committee comprised of three Non-Executive Directors.
+As at 31 December 2016, the Remuneration Committee comprised of three Non-Executive Directors and met one time.

-10.2 Remuneration Policy Principles
+10.2 Remuneration Policy Principles and Structure